PWNAGERobotics/ScoutingPASS/docs/Configuration.md

 This is the title that will show up in the tab of the window.

 ### page-title
-This will set the title at the top of the each web pages.
+This will set the title at the top of each web page.

 ### checkboxAs
 This configuration dictates how checkboxes data will be reported.
 Default setting is "Y/N".